mouradboutrid/Grid-World-BT/README.md

 The goal is to implement and experiment with AI techniques like reinforcement learning, search, and feature engineering to create intelligent Pacman agents.

+# GridWorld-RL-Experiments

+This project builds on the same GridWorld environment developed earlier, using it as the base for new reinforcement learning experiments.
+The goal is to explore **Deep Reinforcement Learning (DRL)** methods, focusing on both **naive deep learning approaches** and the **DeepMind-style Deep Q-Learning (DQN)** implementation.

+The original GridWorld structure remains unchanged.
+A separate wrapper class was added only to make it compatible with **Stable-Baselines3 (SB3)**, allowing direct comparison between custom deep RL agents and SB3 implementations such as DQN and PPO.

+The experiments train agents in dynamic environments with moving goals and obstacles, evaluating how different deep learning strategies handle complexity, adaptability, and learning stability.